 3. HR Tech Will (Finally) Make Employee’s Lives Better

 Today’s workforce expects their technology — even their HR Tech — to be intuitive and integrated seamlessly into their flow of work.
 This has been labeled the “Employee Services Layer” by HR industry analyst Josh Bersin, who asserts it is “the single most important technology investment” HR can make.
 Bersin also counsels that this layer will comprise best of breed talent management software services to meet specific needs and requirements, rather than a suite from a single vendor.

 My previous experience at SuccessFactors gave me a front row seat when they built the first performance management SaaS application and Taleo launched their SaaS Applicant Tracking Software.
 And I saw how SAP, Oracle, and Workday each then subsequently built and/or acquired an entire HR application stack.

 Unfortunately, having the vision and talent necessary to build one leading HR application doesn’t necessarily translate into creating an excellent experience for each distinct HR application.
 For example, companies who build systems of engagement typically aren’t good at developing systems of record and vice versa.
 These legacy platforms are also challenged by age and technological debt and aren’t nimble enough to create the intuitive, seamless and social experiences needed to meet the needs of today’s workers who expect frequent, real-time feedback about their work and a genuine investment on the part of their employer in their career development.
 This new model of performance management needs help from technology to execute successfully, opening the market for more nimble and innovative solution providers who can better support a continuous process.

-2019 will be another impactful year for enterprise HR teams.
+2019 will was an impactful year filled with activity for HR.
+And 2020 be filled with even more activity and focus for enterprise HR teams.
 Taking steps now to ride the wave of these three key trends will help HR leaders continue to play a large role in shaping the direction of the organizations and workforces they serve.